smeha/golang-practice/README.md

-# About Go language practice project
+# Go language practice project
 The project is to practice Go language

 ## Tech Stack